'Come Forward,' Sister Says To Brian Laundrie As Search For Fugitive Fiancé Heats Up

 Cassie also said in the interview that she has been cooperating with authorities, and called on her parents to do so as well.

-"I don't know if my parents are involved," Casse told ABC News.
+"I don't know if my parents are involved," Cassie told ABC News.
 "I think if they are, then they should come clean."

 Cassie said she last saw her brother on Monday, Sept.
 6 when the family went camping in a park in Pinellas County, Florida, five days after Brian returned home alone to North Port, Florida, in Sarasota County, after he and Petito went on a cross-country van trip.